 LSP is a series of works in which Edwin van der Heide creates composed relationships between light and sound in space.
 By combining laser light with a thin layer of smoke it becomes possible to project in space, instead of on a surface.
-The upcoming presentation of LSP - Münsterplatz for the Art Basel Parcours is a live performance with bodily and almost tangible qualities that takes place in front, around and behind the audience.
+The work has bodily and almost tangible qualities and takes place in front, around and behind the audience.
 The architectural quality of light builds upon, and simultaneously intersects with, the spatial perception of sound.
 The resulting environment challenges the audience to choose and change their perspective while being taken by the work.
 It is a true sensory experience in which the work and its experience become inseparable.
 The LSP series has resulted both in performances and exhibited installations.

 LSP is a research trajectory exploring the relationship between sound and three dimensional image by means of laser projection.
 In 1815 Nathaniel Bowditch described a way to produce visual patterns by using a sine wave for the horizontal movement of a point and another sine wave for the vertical movement of that point.
 The shape of the patterns depends on the frequency and phase relationship of the sine waves.
 The patterns are known as Lissajous figures, or Bowditch curves.